Can’t get enough of this city..

-Our first stop is at the National Theatre which is a spectacular building (photo above) and as you get closer to it you get to truly appreciate its incredible architectural details.
+Our first stop is at the National Theatre which is a spectacular building (photo above) and as we got closer to it we got to truly appreciate its incredible architectural details.

 After the bang we got to climb to the top of the tower for just a few kunas and see this amazing view (below) from the top.

-As you walk around and you look up you always seem to notice the Cathedral which towers over the city.
+As you walk around and look upwards you always seem to notice the Cathedral which towers over the city.
 As you get closer to it you get attracted to it’s very detailed entrance.

 Well enough roaming for now , isn’t it happy hour already?